Historic pink matte glaze tile

 - Flat tile, many thicknesses, up to 10" in length and 10" in width in any size increments, for wall, surfaces, or floor.

 - Through-body color tile in porcelain, in tiles and multi-color mosaics.
+(The job size will be an important issue to discuss, however, due to the difficulty of this process.)

 - High-relief, low-relief, patterned (some but not all: see below).
+3D modeling is available to match relief tile: setup costs are applicable.

 - Special shapes: cove, mudcap, bullnose, etc. in any sizes up to 10".